 So with all these things in mind, my husband and I went to IKEA in Nuremberg with an open mine and a budget of €400.

-My new furniture also had to fit into the space in my bedroom that I created by removing everything but my bed, dresser and one shelf for the TV.
+My new Office Furniture also had to fit into the space in my bedroom that I created by removing everything but my bed, dresser and one shelf for the TV.

 The desk I purchased was the MALM desk with pull-out panel and the ERIK three drawer unit with wheels.
 The pull out panel is my favorite.
 It allows me a space for the drawer unit right next to me, but out of the way and it pulls out whenever I need more space to work.
 I love having the drawers on wheels because I can easily move it creating a space my daughter and I can both sit at together to do homework!